Any bone in the hand can be broken. Hand fractures include

 - Hand exercises

-Often, if a fracture is not treated, the hand remains misshapen and may not function normally.
+Often, if a hand fracture is not treated, the hand remains misshapen and may not function normally.
 Therefore, doctors manipulate the hand to move the bones back into their normal position (reduction) and then immobilize the hand so that it can heal normally.

 A bandage, splint, or cast may be used, depending on the location and severity of the fracture.